How to Apply to 9th Grade

 .
 Download the Eligibility Requirements and Selection Processes

 Admissions screenings are events required by some schools/programs in order for students to be considered in the selection process.
 These consist of admissions exams, auditions, information sessions, and interviews.
 A complete list of the programs that require admissions screenings can be accessed below.
-Also below is the list of International Baccalaureate Information Sessions and Military Academy Information Sessions.

 - Download the Admissions Screenings

 Students will be considered for Selective Enrollment schools and Non-Selective Enrollment programs separately.
 If the student applies to both Selective Enrollment schools and Non-Selective Enrollment programs, he/she will be included in two separate selection processes.

 The selection process takes into consideration the specific selection procedures for the programs (such as a lottery or a point system); the student’s performance on any required tests, auditions, or interviews; points given to essays or teacher recommendations; and any other information that the school/program may consider, such as how close the student lives to the school, whether the student has a sibling currently enrolled in the school, or whether the student’s parent is a staff member at the school.